carpentries-incubator/machine-learning-novice-python/_episodes/01-what_is_ml.md

 ## Rule-based programming

 We are all familiar with the idea of applying rules to data to gain insights and make decisions.
-For example, we learn that the normal body temperature is ~37 °C (~98.5 °F), and that higher or lower temperatures can be cause for concern.
+For example, we learn that human body temperature is ~37 °C (~98.5 °F), and that higher or lower temperatures can be cause for concern.

 As programmers we understand how to codify these rules.
 If we were developing software for a hospital to flag patients at risk of deterioration, we might create early-warning rules such as those below: